AdKats/AdKats/README.md

     </ul>
 </p>
 <p>
-    If a player has infractions on their record, that causes a reputation reduction, but the negative rep they cause reduces over time.
+    If a player has infractions on their record, that causes a reputation reduction, but the reduction they cause reduces over time.
 So if they have infractions on their record, simply not committing them for a while reduces the rep loss caused.
 It does not reduce completely however, they will need to report some rule breakers to get it positive again.
 </p>
 <h3>Ban Enforcer</h3>